patrickbwarren/qgis3-survex-import/README.md

 means that the _spatial reference system_ (SRS) should be specified; in QGIS parlance this is referred to as a _co-ordinate reference system_ (CRS).

-One way to do this is certainly to import the `.3d` file and either setting the layer(s) CRS on import through a dialog, or afterwards, to the desired system.
+One way to do this is to import the `.3d` file and either set the layer(s) CRS on import through a dialog, or afterwards, to the desired CRS.
 Import options are available for both these.

-A third option though is the attempt to infer the layer(s) CRS from the `.3d` file.
+A third option is to attempt to infer the layer(s) CRS from the `.3d` file.
 This can be done if survex is informed of the co-ordinate system by using `*cs` and `*cs out` commands in the .svx file.
-For many cases, these commands are included in the survex data files to be able to handle station fixes properly, and calculate magnetic declinations automatically.
+For many cases, these commands are included in the survex data set to be able to handle station fixes properly, and calculate magnetic declinations automatically.

 For example `DowProv.svx` contains

 ```
 *cs OSGB:SD
+...
 *cs out EPSG:7405
 ```
 This specifies that the entrance `*fix`s are in the Ordnance Survey (OS)